honghanhtran-neu/FMCG_Analysis/README.md

 - No significant outliers were detected, suggesting a consistent pricing policy.
 *Inventory levels are generally healthy – but risk of stockouts*
 - Inventory distribution is close to normal, reflecting reasonable stock management.
-- However, there's a small cluster near zero → signaling possible stockout risks during certain periods.
+- However, there's a small cluster near zero → signaling possible stockout risks.